Couldn't Unmount Disk 69888 on Mac | Definition and Solution

 Why Couldn't Unmount Disk 69888 Error Occurs on Mac

-You may also not reformat, partition, or delete the disk you're recently booted from.
-However, you may try to change the drive and not get this error 69888.
+You may not reformat, partition, or delete the disk you've recently booted from, but you can try booting from a different drive to avoid error 69888.

 How to Fix Couldn't Unmount Disk 69888